Malonyl-CoA/alx-system_engineering-devops/0x00-shell_basics/README.md

 	3. 2-bring_me_home :this script will change the working directory to home directory once executed.

 	4. 3-listfiles : this script will display the list of files in the working directory in long-format.

+	5. 4-listmorefiles : this script will display all file even those that are hidden in current directory in long-format.